berkiyo/sayings/README.md

 # sayings
-A beautiful app/PWA that generates quotes
+A beautiful quotes app written for iOS.